Skip to Content

 All of the character meals are considered table service meals.
 Since the Quick Service dining plan doesn’t include TS credits, you can’t use this meal plan on character meals.

-Some character meals might require 2 table service credits instead of 1, such as Cinderella’s Royal Table.
-But, most character meals only require 1 credit.
+Some character meals might require 2 table service credits instead of 1, such as Cinderella’s Royal Table or Akershus Royal Banquet Hall.

 That’s something to keep in mind when figuring out the cost and whether you’ll need extra money on hand for meals.